 Kilpisjärvi - Kuohkimajärvi 11 km

 The starting point for the trail is at a parking area at the north end of the village of Kilpisjärvi just south of Lake Siilasjärvi.
-You can also get onto Nordkalottleden Trail from the nature trail which starts off at the foot of Saana Fell.
-Nordkalottleden Trail turns off the nature trail before reaching the top of the fell.
+You can also get onto Nordkalott Trail from the nature trail which starts off at the foot of Saana Fell.
+Nordkalott Trail turns off the nature trail before reaching the top of the fell.
 After crossing a road the trail comes to a parking area from where it continues west towards Malla Strict Nature Reserve.
 When going into a strict nature reserve visitors should read the reserves rules and regulations.